June 3, 2020

 - Scalable Production: The recombinant antibodies that are the end product of this platform can be produced at high-volume manufacturing scales under very tightly controlled and regulated conditions, ensuring high quality and essentially limitless supply of these antibodies.

-- Complete Flexibility: The variable regions of the antibody heavy and light chains can be placed into any vector, providing flexibility for use in different downstream applications, such as in vitro diagnostics or therapeutic applications.
+- Complete Flexibility: The variable regions of the antibody heavy and light chains can be cloned into a variety of immunoglobulin expression vectors, providing flexibility for use in different downstream applications, such as in vitro diagnostics or therapeutic applications.

 In partnership with our collaborators at Fudan University, Active Motif scientists used the AbEpic platform to successfully perform single-cell analysis of B cells from patients that recovered from COVID-19, cloned and expressed the antibody genes, and purified and characterized the recombinant human antibodies.